 Russian hacktivist auxiliaries hit German targets.

-Reuters reports this morning that Killnet responded to the German government's decision to supply Leopard [LAY-oh-PAHRD] tanks to Ukraine by hitting a range of German sites with distributed denial-of-service (DDoS) attacks.
-They were generally of brief duration and amounted to little more than a minor nuisance.
-Germany's BSI cybersecurity agency said, "Currently, some websites are not accessible.
-There are currently no indications of direct effects on the respective service and, according to the BSI's assessment, these are not to be expected if the usual protective measures are taken.
+Dave Bittner: Reuters reports this morning that Killnet responded to the German government's decision to supply Leopard tanks to Ukraine by hitting a range of German sites with distributed-denial-of-service attacks.
+They were generally brief in duration and amounted to little more than a minor nuisance.
+Germany's BSI cybersecurity agency said, currently some websites are not accessible.
+There are currently no indications of direct effects on the respective service and, according to the BSI's assessment, these are not expected if the usual protective measures are taken.
 So Killnet's got some script kiddies.
 The Leopard has a 120 mm smoothbore.
 Our hybrid warfare desk thinks that the latter is likely to prove more disruptive than the former.

 Private sector support for Ukraine's cyber defense.

-Kyiv has often acknowledged the contribution private-sector corporations have made to its cyber defense and IT resiliency over the course of Russia's war.
+Dave Bittner: Kyiv has often acknowledged the contribution private sector corporations have made to its cyberdefense and IT resiliency over the course of Russia's war.
 Computer World has an account of how one company in particular, Microsoft, has helped.
 The assistance rendered has been, the piece argues, both principled and the working of enlightened self-interest.
-"Microsoft isn't just trying to help defend a country under siege from an aggressive, more powerful neighbor.
+Computer World says Microsoft isn't just trying to help defend a country under siege from an aggressive, more powerful neighbor.
 Russian cyberattacks against Ukraine can also get loose in the wild and do damage to enterprises and organizations that rely on Microsoft technology.
-(Russia could also deliberately target private companies with those attacks.)
-By helping Ukraine, Microsoft also helps its customers — and it happens to be good PR, as well."
+Russia could also deliberately target private companies with those attacks.
+By helping Ukraine, Microsoft also helps its customers, and it happens to be good PR as well.
 Russian cyberattacks against Ukraine had gotten loose in the wild even before last year's invasion, with NotPetya being the most prominent example.
 Microsoft has provided both threat intelligence and the sort of hardening and resiliency that have helped Ukraine keep its networks up and running.
 Computer World summarizes the effects, stating, Ukraine has so far defeated Russia in the cyberwar.
 Russia's once-feared hackers threw everything they had against Ukraine, including trying to shut down the power grid, disable government networks and kill satellite communications.
 They failed every time.
 In full disclosure, we note Microsoft is a CyberWire partner.

 CISA issues two ICS advisories.